 If you have considered psychiatric medication at one stage in your life, you are not alone.
 Studies show that 12% (that’s one in eight) adults are currently receiving mental health treatment and many of those are on a journey with medication.
 However, you will be pleased to know it is possible to transform your relationship with yourself and the world around you by incorporating these natural self healing techniques without the need to reach for medication.

 Along with proposed benefits, it’s important to be aware that all medication comes with its own risks and downfalls.
 It’s really important to consider these side effects as they can occur after both short term and long term use.
-The exact side effects depends on the specific medication being used however the common negative effects of antidepressants, anti psychotics, mood stabilizers, benzodiazepines, and sleeping medication should all be considered.
+The exact side effects depends on the specific medication being used however the common negative effects of

 If you're dealing with some mental health issues, don’t worry as it is never too late to easily incorporate the some natural, self care exercises into your life.
 We’ve brought you a run down of our favorite techniques to use below: